zonemaster/zonemaster/docs/internal/maintenance/SystemTesting.md

          sudo cpanm Zonemaster-CLI-${CLI_VERSION}.tar.gz
          ```

-      3. Follow the configuration and sanity check sections of [installation.md](https://github.com/zonemaster/zonemaster-cli/blob/master/docs/Installation.md)
+      3. Follow the configuration and sanity check sections of the [installation instruction](../../public/installation/zonemaster-cli.md)
          to the letter.

-         *The following should be put into a sanity check section of [installation.md](https://github.com/zonemaster/zonemaster-cli/blob/master/docs/Installation.md).*
+         *The following should be put into a sanity check section of the [installation instruction](../../public/installation/zonemaster-cli.md).*

          > ```
          > zonemaster-cli --version